Advantages of a MagLoop

 Verdict for MagLoop antennas

 As a stand-alone solution, the 1-meter-wide MagLoop from Alpha Antenna offers coverage of UHF, VHF, 6M, and 10-80 meters.
 Resonant antennas must be placed very high to maintain their efficiency and directional characteristics.
 A loop only needs to be placed 2 loop diameters high.
-Higher makes the ant omnidirectional defeating the goal of directivity.
+Horizontal mounting makes the antenna omnidirectional defeating the goal of directivity.
 So, it is hard to beat a MagLoop’s efficiency and signal pattern.
 As a result, ease of use for such a wide selection of frequencies from one antenna makes the Alpha Loop antenna a near perfect solution for all amateur ham radio operators.